alexgrauroca/go-design-patterns-course-linkedin/README.md

 ### Builder

+Simplifies the creation of complex objects that have many possible representations.

 - **Director**.
 - **Builder**.
 - **Complex Object**.

 ### Factory

+Makes it easier to create objects without having to know the exact class or type of the objects that will be created.

 - **Creator Interface**.
 - **Concrete Creator**.
 - **Product**.
 - **Concrete Product**.

+### Singleton

+Ensures that only one instance of a given class or type definition can be instatiated at any one time.

+- **Singleton**.